KnIfER/Textrument/BUILD.md

 Then  Open [`PowerEditor\visual.net\notepadPlus.vcxproj`](scintilla/win32/SciLexer.vcxproj).

-Before you build, make sure that the macro $(BOOST) is defined correctly in `plugins/plugins_dev.props`.
+Before build, make sure that the macro $(BOOST) is defined correctly in `plugins/plugins_dev.props`.

 If you are lazy, just copy the `SciLexer.dll` kernel from the distribution package of Textrument or Notepad++.